rackerlabs/rackspace-how-to/content/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud.md

 Actions that you can perform in the user interface are grouped into four
 sections: **Monitor**, **Alert**, **Suppress**, and **Visualize**.
-Within each section, you can drill down to view details.
+Within each section, you can view details about the action.
 For more information, see [Understanding the Rackspace Intelligence user interface](/how-to/understanding-the-rackspace-intelligence-dashboard-user-interface).